nodrogluap/pokay/README.md

 Report salient qPCR primer/probe mismatches info against a set of pathogen isolate genomes

 ## Pronuciation
-/poʊˈkeɪ/ as in the [delicious Hawaiian raw fish dish](https://en.wikipedia.org/wiki/Poke_(Hawaiian_dish)), also known as  Pokay as in "my PCR design is okay".
+/poʊˈkeɪ/ as in the [delicious Hawaiian raw fish dish](https://en.wikipedia.org/wiki/Poke_(Hawaiian_dish)), or as  Pokay as in "my PCR design is okay".

 ## Motivation
 Does my PCR assay design detect all known sequenced examples of a pathogen?